AppImageCrafters/appimage-builder-docs/source/intro/tutorial.rst

 Build Configuration
 ===================

-To pack an application as AppImage we need to configure it as it were to be installed in a regular GNU/Linux system.
+To pack an application as AppImage we need to configure it as if it were to be installed in a regular GNU/Linux system.
 That implies using a ``Release`` configuration and setting as ``/usr`` as installation prefix.
 But instead of installing it to our root dir ``/``, it's going to be installed to ``AppDir``.
 This directory will be used later to also deploy the application dependencies.